Mizmar (instrument)

 In Arabic music, a mizmār (مزمار; plural مَزَامِير mazāmīr) is any single or double reed wind instrument.
 In Egypt, the term mizmar usually refers to the conical shawm that is called zurna in Turkey and Armenia.

+The mizmar is traditionally crafted from a single piece of wood, such as apricot or plum, though modern versions may use metal for durability.
+Its conical body, typically 30-40 cm long, narrows from the base to the top and features seven finger holes and a thumb hole for pitch control.
+The double reed, made from a desert plant called Hagna, is attached via a bocal, a small metal or wooden tube, which enhances airflow precision.
+The instrument’s design allows for its distinctive sharp, penetrating sound, ideal for outdoor settings like weddings and festivals.

 Mizmar is also a term used for a group of musicians, usually a duo or trio, that play a mizmar instrument along with an accompaniment of one or two double-sided bass drums, known in Arabic as tabl baladi or simply tabl.

 Mizmars are usually played in Egypt at either weddings or as an accompaniment to belly dancers.
+At Egyptian weddings, the Mizmar Baldi is accompanied with a belly dancer to greet the bride and groom.

-In Lebanon, the Palestinian Territories, and Syria, it is influenced by the Anatolian/Armenian zurna, a higher-pitched version of the mizmar, and may also be known in those countries as a zamr (زمر) or zamour, as well as mizmar.
-In Algeria a similar instrument is called ghaita or rhaita (غيطة).
-Along with belly dancing, the mizmar may accompany the dabke, a folkloric line dance done in Lebanon, Syria, Palestine, and Iraq.
+In The Arabian Peninsula, Iraq, Jordan, Lebanon, the Palestinian Territories, and Syria, it is influenced by the Anatolian/Armenian zurna, a higher-pitched version of the mizmar, and may also be known in those countries as a zamr (زمر) or zamour, as well as mizmar.
+In Morocco and Algeria a similar instrument is called ghaita or rhaita (غيطة).
+Along with belly dancing, the mizmar may accompany the dabke, a folkloric line dance done in Jordan, Lebanon, Syria, Palestine, and Iraq.